Beer in Africa

 Beer in Africa, especially lager, is produced commercially in most African countries, and indigenous people also make varieties of beer.
 Beer is served in various locales, from neighbourhood shebeens to upscale bars.
 Many countries have standardized beer bottle sizes, which are cleaned and re-used, so when buying beer at a store, people often must pay a deposit on the bottle and the price of the beer.
 An alternative to glass-bottle beers is local beer sold in tetra-pak style paper cartons.

 South Africa consumes the most beer of any African country, with an average of 60 liters per person annually.

 Indigenous beers

 Traditional beer brewing is a common practice among Africans in rural areas.
 Varieties and types of beer depend on local customs and resources.
 Among beers brewed locally are ginger beers and honey beers.

-United National Breweries, amongst others, produces Johannesburg beer, and the popular, if stigmatized, Chibuku beer is popular throughout Southern African countries.
+United National Breweries, amongst others, produces Johannesburg beer, and Chibuku beer is popular throughout Southern African countries.

 In South Africa and Botswana, sorghum malt is an important ingredient.
 Elsewhere, maize is the primary ingredient, and the beer is more commonly known as opaque beer.